Inuktitut: Qaliujaaqpait

-In the 1860s, missionaries imported this system of Qaniujaaqpait, which they had developed in their efforts to convert the Cree to Christianity, to the Eastern Canadian Inuit.
-The Netsilik Inuit in Kugaaruk and north Baffin Island adopted Qaniujaaqpait by the 1920s.

 In September 2019, a unified orthography called Inuktut Qaliujaaqpait, based on the Latin alphabet without diacritics, was adopted for all varieties of Inuktitut by the national organization Inuit Tapiriit Kanatami, after eight years of work.
 It was developed by Inuit to be used by speakers of any dialect from any region, and can be typed on electronic devices without specialized keyboard layouts.
 It does not replace syllabics, and people from the regions are not required to stop using their familiar writing systems.
 Implementation plans are to be established for each region.
 It includes letters such as ff, ch, and rh, the sounds for which exist in some dialects but do not have standard equivalents in syllabics.
 It establishes a standard alphabet but not spelling or grammar rules.
 Long vowels are written by doubling the vowel (e.g., aa, ii, uu).
 The apostrophe represents a glottal stop when after a vowel (e.g., mana), or separates an n from an ng (e.g., avin'ngaq) or an r from an rh (e.g., qar'rhuk).